"

 Branding Strategies

-A branding strategy helps establish a product within the market and to build a brand that will grow and mature.
+A branding strategy helps establish a product within the market and build a brand that will grow and mature.
 Making smart branding decisions upfront is crucial since a company may have to live with its decisions for a long time.
 The following are commonly used branding strategies:

 Branded House Strategy